 Today is the final test drive for the Quilt Expression 4.2 to get familiar with the machine before I set out making an actual project.
 Yesterday during the second test drive we took a look at the different modes of quilting this machine has to offer.
 There is a variety of appliqué stitches on the Quilt Expression 4.2 which is great because I do a lot of appliqué in my work and am always looking for interesting stitches to outline the pieces with.
-Of course I do have my favourites as well and I’ll be checking them out below.
+Of course, I do have my favorites as well and I’ll be checking them out below.

 So far the week has been a lot of fun and I’ve had a lot of fun learning a new machine.
 It’s funny how we get so used to our own machines and a certain brand that we don’t even want to look at anything else.
 It’s always good to keep an open mind about new products and machines.

 Let’s get ready for the final lap around the test driving track.